Nuscale Power (SMR) Admits To Ongoing, Active SEC Inquiry, Shares Fall - Hagens Berman

 If you invested in NuScale Power and have substantial losses, or have knowledge that may assist the firm's investigation, submit your losses now ))

-If you'd like more information about the NuScale Power investigation, read more )
+If you'd like more information and answers to frequently asked questions about the NuScale Power investigation, read more )

 Whistleblowers: Persons with non-public information regarding NuScale Power should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
 Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
 For more information, call Reed Kathrein at 844-916-0895 or email ... .